ymherklotz/imperial_2015/README.md

-This is a repo that contains all the work that I am currently doing at Imperial
+This is a repository that contains all the work that I am currently doing at Imperial.
+We have mostly been doing C++ and ARM Assembly which is what most of this Repository contains